Euro Trip: Versailles

 In all of my history classes, I’ve always had a fascination with the French Revolution, and Versailles is home to its beginning, with the storming of the château.
 While walking through Marie Antoinette’s bed chamber, I learned of her timely flee from the château as it was stormed by angry mobs.
 Here, Marie escaped through a secret door in the chamber.

-I also greatly admired the delicate and elaborate panneling in all of the rooms, each bearing the image of the sun, King Louis XIV’s emblem.
+I also greatly admired the delicate and elaborate paneling in all of the rooms, each bearing the image of the sun, King Louis XIV’s emblem.
 Completing my tour of the Palace, I walked down through the jardins, breathing in the smell of the juniper trees and crisp winter wind.
 As I imagined how it was during the time of the French monarchy, I felt history come alive all around me.
 I would highly recommend visiting the Palace, as it’s something I will cherish forever.

 As I was leaving Versailles, my friend noticed a Tex-Mex restaurant at the corner of the street.
 Not even a Mexican restaurant, but TEX-Mex.
 In the middle of VERSAILLES, of all places.